savannahmarshall/Bestieverse/README.md

 - Create, update, delete users and thoughts.
 - Add or remove friends and reactions.

-3. **Seed Data:** You can create your own seed data using the CRUD operations mentioned below
+3. **Seed Data:** You can create your own seed data using the CRUD operations mentioned below.

 **API Routes**